enindu/admin-panel/README.md

 $ npm install
 ```

+**Note:** You can find the legecy version at `legacy` directory.
+Legacy version is built without Parcel bundler.

 ## Start

 You can start the development server by running `npm run start` command.
 After that go to [http://localhost:1234](http://localhost:1234) to see the template.